Path spaces of pushouts: Introduction

 The James construction was given a purely homotopical description by Brunerie~\cite{james-brunerie}.
-In this description, the key insight is that the free $\infty$-monoid $JX$ on $X$ is freely generated by a point $\varepsilon : JX$ and a pointed action of $X$ on $JX$, expressing that we can append an element of $X$ to an element of $JX$ and that appending the basepoint of $X$ does nothing.
+In this description, the key insight is that the free $\infty$-monoid $JX$ on $X$ is freely generated by a point $\varepsilon : JX$ and a pointed action of $X$ on $JX$, expressing that we can append an element of $X$ to an element of $JX$, to get an element of $JX$, and that appending the basepoint of $X$ does nothing.
 This can be seen as a variant of what is often called `van der Waerden's trick'~\cite{waerden}.
 Remarkably, this avoids mentioning composition on $JX$, let alone higher $\infty$-monoid laws.
 This gives a \emph{recursive} universal property of $JX$, since the action takes an element of $JX$ as input.
 A priori this recursive nature makes analysing $JX$ more difficult.
 Fortunately $JX$ also admits a description as the colimit of a sequence of approximations, with each approximation given by a pushout.
+This can be compared with the description of the naturals $\N$ as a nested union of finite sets $\{0\}$, $\{0,1\}$, $\{0,1,2\}$ etc.; note that the naturals have a recursive universal property coming from the successor self-map $\N \to \N$.

-Kraus and von Raumer gave a similar recursive universal property for general pullbacks of pushouts~\cite{kvr19}, encapsulating descent.
+Kraus and von Raumer gave a recursive universal property for general pullbacks of pushouts~\cite{kvr19}, similar to the universal property of $JX$.
+In a sense this universal property encapsulates descent for pushouts.
 Again its recursive nature a priori makes pullbacks of pushouts difficult to analyse.